navabjhon/Production_Ready_AWS_Infrastructure_using_Terraform/README.md

-# 🚀 Production-Ready AWS Infrastructure using Terraform
+# 🚀 AWS-Infrastructure-Terraform-Production

 ## 📌 Overview

-This project demonstrates how to build a **highly available, scalable AWS infrastructure** using Terraform.
+Production-ready AWS infrastructure provisioning using Terraform with modular design, remote backend (S3 + DynamoDB), and scalable architecture.

 It includes: